southbayjay/awesome-windsurf/CONTRIBUTING.md

 1. Ensure your contribution adds value to the Windsurf community
 2. Follow the existing style and format of the repository
-3. Update the CHANGELOG.md for any notable changes
-4. Keep descriptions clear and concise
+3. Keep descriptions clear and concise
-5. Test any code or commands before submitting
+4. Test any code or commands before submitting

 ## How to contribute